 In this equation, the relationship between the dependent and the independent variable is non-linear, so and shows the interaction effect.
 In a repeated measure design moderator, the variable can also be used.
 In multi-level modeling, if a variable predicts the effect size, that variable is called the moderator variable.

 - Alternative: In a non-linear relationship, a significant value of a moderator variable does not prove the true moderator effect.
 Unless the moderator is a manipulated variable, we cannot say if the moderator variable is a true moderator or if it is just used as a proxy.

-- Level of measurement: The moderator variable is an independent variable that is used to measure the casual relationship.
+- Level of measurement: The moderator variable is an independent variable that is used to measure the causal relationship.
 Like other independent variables, it may be categorized or continuous.

-- Casual assumption: When x variable is not randomized, then causation must be assumed.
+- Causal assumption: When x variable is not randomized, then causation must be assumed.
 The moderator variable can reversely effect the causation, if the causation between x and y is not presumed.

 - Measurement: Usually, the moderation effect is represented by the interaction effect between the the dependent and independent varaible.
 In a multiple regression equation, the moderator variable is as follows: